389ds/389ds.github.io/docs/389ds/design/ansible-ds389-module.md

 ### Topology global validation

-As the module only reveives the data related the current host, validation tests about the global topology must be done at the plugin level.
+As the module only receives the data related the current host, validation tests about the global topology must be done at the plugin level.
 And while doing these tests some other consistency test are also done at the plugin level.
 Typically:

 - Checking that for a given suffix, supplier's Replica ID are uniques among all hosts